-This focus on buyer needs is reflected in Aurum’s latest launch The Hyde, a 117-unit project built on prime land in Balmoral Road.
+This focus on buyer needs is reflected in The Hyde, a 117-unit project built on prime land in Balmoral Road.
 Among the condominium’s facilities are a dedicated playroom, four swimming pools including one suitable for toddlers, and pavilions near play areas that are well-equipped with power points so that parents who are working from home can do so while having their children within line of sight.
 This was all planned with owner-occupiers in mind, who tend to make up the majority of buyers in Aurum’s developments.

 “It’s part of our philosophy to create something very specific to what our buyers’ needs are.
 Some may say that our units are too big from the investor point of view, but liveability is important to us,” Yong explained.

 The personal touch doesn’t stop at buyer customisation.
 Aurum organises bonding activities for new residents when they first move into their apartments.
 At The Hyde, it is a wine appreciation session and a singing bowl meditation class.
-For Nyon, another soon-to-be-launched development in the Tanjong Katong area, there will be a kueh-making workshop to reflect the 92-key project’s Peranakan theme.
+For Nyon, a development in the Tanjong Katong area, there will be a kueh-making workshop to reflect the 92-key project’s Peranakan theme.

 Community building has always appealed to Yong.
 She joined the family’s property development arm Aurum Land in 2007 as she saw potential to add value to the business, which was mainly constructing semi-detached houses and smaller 15-unit developments then.
 As she built up the property development business, she saw its potential to expand into ventures that connected people.

 In 2016, she founded Collision8, which later merged with another co-working concept, Found, to become Found8.
 Two years later, she launched Core Collective, a collaborative centre for fitness and wellness professionals.
-It opened its third outlet at i12 Katong shopping mall in March this year, with a new medical co-working concept Core Clinic in partnership with Singapore Medical Group, which will bring together medical specialists and allied healthcare professionals under one roof.
+It opened its third outlet at i12 Katong shopping mall in March 2022, with a new medical co-working concept Core Clinic in partnership with Singapore Medical Group, which will bring together medical specialists and allied healthcare professionals under one roof.